 It made sense to start drawing the left side of the face where I had the most detail to work from in the photo.
 I used a B grade and gently hatched in the spots.
 I used a chamfered lead to retain the texture of the paper and produce a speckled effect.

-Every few strokes swipe the mechanical pencil lightly across some fine emery sandpaper to keep the sloping edge consistent.
-Make it a habit.
+TOP TIP: Swipe the mechanical pencil lightly across some fine emery sandpaper regularly to maintain the sloping edge.
+Make it a habit after every few strokes.